Kav91/deeper-connect-monitoring/README.md

 - If you care about your investment in the Deeper Network and want the best monitoring possible for your device follow the [New Relic Setup](#new-relic-setup) below which will cover the entire process.

 ## New Relic Setup
-You will require a Windows or Linux device to setup the Deeper CLI to remotely monitor your Deeper Connect device.
+- You will require a Windows or Linux (mac available but untested) device to setup the Deeper CLI to remotely monitor your Deeper Connect device.
+This device needs to remain on to collect data from your Deeper Connect device to ship to New Relic.

+- You will be able to view all your data and dashboards from anywhere in the world within New Relic once setup.

-ARM devices such as Raspberry Pi's are also supported with the Linux ARM package.
+- ARM devices such as Raspberry Pi's are also supported with the Linux ARM package.

-A Mac (darwin) distribution is available, but untested with the New Relic setup although will more then likely work.
+- A Mac (darwin) distribution is available, but untested with the New Relic setup although will more then likely work.

  1. [Sign up to New Relic](./newrelic/1.signup.md)
  2. [Infrastructure agent install](./newrelic/2.infra-install.md)